asheroto/winget-install/README.md

 -   Uses the UI.Xaml and VCLibs as [recommended by Microsoft](https://learn.microsoft.com/en-us/windows/package-manager/winget/#install-winget-on-windows-sandbox)
 -   The winget-cli license is downloaded using the latest version from GitHub
 -   [winget-cli](https://github.com/microsoft/winget-cli) is then installed using the latest version from GitHub
+-   Server 2019 only
--   If Server 2019, installs Visual C++ Redistributable
+    -   Installs Visual C++ Redistributable if not already installed
+    -   Adjust access rights & PATH environment variable
 -   Runs command registration if the `winget` command is not detected at the end of installation

 ## Setup